 McVitie's is a well known biscuit maker in Britain.
 The company has had a long history.
 Two of its most popular products are digestive biscuits and Jaffa cakes.

 Unripe lychees and ackee fruits contain toxins.
 Both fruits should be eaten only when ripe.
-In addition, it's very important that ripe ackee is prepared properly.
+It's also very important that ripe ackee is prepared properly.

-Tomatoes are nutritious fruits (or vegetables) with an interesting history, but they often lack flavor compared to tomatoes of the past.
-A discovery by scientists should be helpful in creating tastier fruits.
-Some strategies for obtaining tomatoes with a better taste already exist.
+Tomatoes are nutritious and have an interesting history, but they often lack flavor compared to ones in the past.
+A recent discovery may provide tastier tomatoes.

 England has a rich collection of traditional folk songs.
 This article includes performances of four songs and describes the interesting background of the music.

-Svalbard reindeer live on an archipelago near mainland Norway.
-They are the smallest subspecies of reindeer.
-Research indicates that they are shrinking in size.
+Svalbard reindeer live on an archipelago near mainland Norway and are the smallest subspecies of reindeer.
+Research indicates that their bodies are shrinking in size.

 Acorn worms have an amazing ability to regenerate body parts.
 We have most of the worm's genes used in regeneration.
 Scientists hope to enable us to make new body parts.

-TRIUMF is a facility for research in particle physics and accelerator-based science.
+TRIUMF is Canada's particle accelerator centre and is located in Vancouver.
 It contains the largest cyclotron in the world and produces medical isotopes.
-It's located in Vancouver, British Columbia.

-In the 1960s there was a folk music revival in the form of folk rock.
-The enjoyable songs that were created still have value today.
+In the 1960s, a folk music revival in the form of folk rock occurred in the United States and Britain.
+The enjoyable songs that were created still have value.

-The Venus flytrap is a fascinating plant that is very popular.
-The wild population grows in a limited area in the United States and is in trouble.
+The Venus flytrap is a fascinating carnivorous plant that is very popular in homes.
+The wild population grows in a limited area in the U.S. and is in trouble.